yetisoftworks/MeshyDB.SDK-docs/docs/data/projecting.rst

       projectionName : :type:`string`, :required:`required`
          Identifies name of mesh collection. e.g. person. orderBy : :type:`object`
          Defines which fields need to be ordered and direction.
-Review more ways to use `ordering <../details/orderby.html>`_. page : :type:`integer`, default: 1
+Review more ways to use `ordering <Ordering Data>`_. page : :type:`integer`, default: 1
          Page number of results to bring back. pageSize : :type:`integer`, max: 200, default: 25